JakeWharton/jakewharton.com/_posts/2022-05-17-build-on-latest-java-test-through-lowest-java.md

 ---

 P.S.
 Are you an Android developer?
-You probably keep your `compileSdk` high, you `minSdk` low(-ish), and execute instrumentation tests on a few versions between those two.
+You probably keep your `compileSdk` high, your `minSdk` low(-ish), and execute instrumentation tests on a few versions between those two.
 Great news, you're already following this advice as it's always been the norm!